macmillanpublishers/bookmaker/README.md

 * A folder to archive the final converted files.
 * A folder where the system can store temporary files created during conversion.
 * A main parent folder to contain all of the separate bookmaker script folders.
-* A folder for all the supplemental utilities.
+* A folder for all the supplemental utilities (saxon, zip, etc).
 * A folder for storing log files.

 ### Install Git and Set Up Your GitHub Account